-Bracketed by Central Park and Riverside Park, and distinguished by regal, two-towered apartment buildings along Central Park West–The Upper West Side is home to Lincoln Center, sweeping views of Central Park and a big chunk of wealthy New Yorkers pushing strollers.
+Bracketed by Central Park and Riverside Park, and distinguished by regal, two-towered apartment buildings along Central Park West–The Upper West Side is home to Lincoln Center for the Performing Arts, sweeping views of Central Park and a big chunk of wealthy New Yorkers pushing strollers.
 There's culture n the form of the American Museum of Natural History, the Beacon Theatre.
 For years, people thought the UWS was inferior to the vivacious food scene downtown.
 After all, how could pre-war buildings and sterile dining rooms compete with the energy and charm of Soho and the Village?

 All that's changed.

 Today, the Upper West Side's Michelin-starred hotspots like Per Se and Boulud Sud rub shoulders with neighborhood standbys that have stood proud for decades.
-Places such as Absolute Bagel, where New Yorkers line up around the block to get their doughy breakfast fix, or Barney Greengrass, where smoked sturgeon and lox, pizza and pastas or moussaka and ouzo that have held the hearts - and stomachs - of locals for decades.
+Places such as Barney Greengrass, Celeste and Symposium where New Yorkers line up around the block for smoked sturgeon and lox, pizza and pastas or moussaka and ouzo that have held the hearts - and stomachs - of locals for decades.

-Once newcomers like Awadh and Redfarm brought some of downtown's ethnic charm a little further north, the Upper West Side was no longer a graveyard for delicious eats.
+Newcomers like Awadh and RedFarm have brought some of downtown's ethnic charm a little further north, the Upper West Side was no longer a graveyard for delicious eats.
 Instead it's become a dining destination with residents from all over the city taking notice and trekking past Columbus Circle to see what all the fuss is about.
 And lately the Bromberg Brothers have moved their spectacular American cuisine at The Ribbon to the former Franconia Hotel.

-When they arrive, they're not disappointed in what they find.
+When diners arrive, they're not disappointed in what they find.
 You won't be either after perusing our list of the Upper West Side's most revered restaurants.

 Owned by Giancarlo Quadalti, who owns Teodora on East 57th Street with his wife, Roberta Ruggini, Celeste serves honest, rustic, and flavorful Neoplotian-style pizzas.
-Set in a tiny space of 18 tables, this is a family-friendly and sure way to please picky pizza and pasta palates A small collection of appetizers like the shaved baby artichokes with parmesan, or the fritto misto di pesce (fried fish) or the feagatini di pollo (chicken livers) could be enough for an entree, but do try one or two of the pastas linguine in clam sauce or the ravioli burro salvia (ravioli in sage butter), appear just as regularly on diner's tables as the wood-fired pizzas.
-Like others on this list, Celeste is also cash only and fills up quickly every night of the week.
+Set in a tiny space of 18 tables, this is a family-friendly and sure way to please picky pizza and pasta palates A small collection of appetizers like the shaved baby artichokes with parmesan, or the fritto misto di pesce (fried fish) or the feagatini di pollo (chicken livers) could be enough for an entree, but do try one or two of the pastas linguine in clam sauce or the ravioli burro salvia (ravioli in sage butter), appear just as regularly on diners' tables as the wood-fired pizzas.
+Celeste is also cash only and fills up quickly every night of the week.
 To dodge the hordes, plan on arriving at 5PM, or prepare to hit the neighboring bars for a pint while you wait for a table to open up.
 (212-874-4559)

 Ethiopian cuisine is rarely talked about outside of foodie circles, but one trip to Zoma and we're willing to bet you'll be raving to your friends about this African fare.
 Packed to the rafters with vegan and vegetarian options in addition to meaty delicacies, Zoma recently won Michelin's Bib Gourmand award, which recognizes the best moderately-priced restaurants.
 Regulars insist on ordering the honey wine to accompany your mega-sized portions of everything from kitfo (steak tartare) to awaze tibs (marinated and stir-fried lamb cubes served with onions and green peppers).
 And a heads up on dining etiquette: Ethiopians often eat with their hands, and Zoma encourages its patrons to follow suit.
 (212-662-0620)

 One of the world's most famous chefs, Jean-Georges Vongrichten is also a savvy businessman whose constellation of culinary successes span the globe [to Tokyo's Roppongi Hills).
-But the location on the Upper West Side's tony Trump Hotel remains a gold standard for the chef's subtly Asian-inflected, French haute cuisine.
-His now-legendary salmon tartare and young garlic soup remain enormously popular with Harry Winston-wearing hotel guests, well-dressed ladies who lunch, and top-tier executives from nearby Hearst offices.
-The front room, Nougatine, was recently remodeled with a sleek, modern aesthetic, neutral color palette and increasingly casual atmosphere; Tasting Menu at lunch costs $158.
+But the location on the Upper West Side is the jewel in the crown that remains a gold standard for the chef's subtly Asian-inflected, French haute cuisine.
+His now-legendary salmon tartare and young garlic soup remain enormously popular with Harry Winston-wearing hotel guests, well-dressed ladies who lunch, and top-tier executives from nearby offices.
+The front room, Nougatine, has a sleek, modern aesthetic, neutral color palette and increasingly casual atmosphere; Tasting Menu at lunch costs $158.
 Both dining rooms, however, maintain their stalwart service standard, expense account-worthy cuisine and bright, dappled natural light over Central Park West.
 (212-299-3900, 212-356-0688)